hirohisa/Shelf/README.md

 # Shelf

-Shelf is a simple dynamic layout like bookshelf for iOS.
+Shelf can display a view like AppStore for iOS.
 It provides like UITableViewDelegate and UITableViewDatasource about Shelf's protocol.
 Shelf's base class is comprised of `UITableView`

 ## Features

-- [x] Add base logic with DataSource and Delegate.
-- [x] Spread cells' layout vertically or horizontally.
-- [ ] Be enable to set padding for content.
-- [ ] Add content's alignment or create spacing property like `minimumInteritemSpacing`.

 ## Installation

-There are two ways to use this in your project:

-- Copy `Shelf` into your project

 - Install with CocoaPods to write Podfile
 ```ruby